Memorization to Generalization: Emergence of Diffusion Models from Associative Memory

 \section{Diffusion Models and Dense Associative Memories}

-Given a dataset of i.i.d. samples $\rvy \in \mathbb{R}^N$ drawn from a target data distribution $p(\rvy)$, diffusion models are a class of generative models, which aims to approximate $p(\rvy)$ by placing a reversible process that maps data to noise and back.
-The mapping to noise (or forward process) is described by the following Itô Stochastic Differential Equation (SDE) \cite{song2021scorebased}:
+Motivated by \cite{hoover2023memory, ambrogioni2023search, raya2024spontaneous}, we first provide a theoretical link between DMs and DenseAMs through the perspective of energy.
+Given a dataset of samples $\rvy \in \mathbb{R}^N$ drawn from a target data distribution $\rvy \overset{\text{i.i.d}}{\sim} p(\rvy)$, we rely on the following stochastic differential equation (SDE) which describes the forward process \cite{song2021scorebased}:

-which transforms the given data distribution ($\rvx_{0} = \rvy$) into a simpler one, such as an isotropic Gaussian distribution.
-Here, $\rvw_t$ is the standard Wiener process (or Brownian motion) and $\mathbf{f}(\rvx_t, t)$ denotes the drift term that guides the diffusion process, which we will assume to be zero for the most part of this paper.
-Meanwhile, $g(t)$ represents the diffusion coefficient that controls the noise at each time step $t \rightarrow T$.
-The reverse process removes the injected noise and is described as
+which transforms $p(\rvy)$, where $\rvx_{0} = \rvy$, into a simpler distribution, e.g., isotropic Gaussian.
+Here, $\rvw_t$ is the standard Wiener process and $\mathbf{f}(\rvx_t, t)$ denotes the drift term that guides the diffusion process, which we assume to be zero for most of the paper.
+Meanwhile, $g(t)$ denotes the diffusion coefficient controlling the noise at each time step $t \rightarrow T$.
+The reverse, denoising, or generative process is described as